2025 French Open – Women's singles

 Coco Gauff defeated Aryna Sabalenka in the final, 6–7^{(5–7)}, 6–2, 6–4 to win the women's singles tennis title at the 2025 French Open.
 It was her first French Open singles title and second major singles title overall.
 It was the first French Open final between the world No. 1 and 2 since 2013, and the first at any major since the 2018 Australian Open.
 Sabalenka was the first woman to reach the final of three consecutive majors since Serena Williams in 2016.
+The final was a rematch of the Madrid final five weeks prior, won by Sabalenka.

 Iga Świątek was the three-time defending champion, but lost in the semifinals to Sabalenka.
 The defeat ended her 26-match win streak in the event, second only to Chris Evert's 29 consecutive wins.

-Ranked No. 361, Loïs Boisson was the first Frenchwoman to reach the semifinals since Marion Bartoli in 2011, and the first wildcard to do so in the Open Era.
+Ranked No. 361, Loïs Boisson was the first Frenchwoman to reach the French Open semifinals since Marion Bartoli in 2011, the lowest-ranked major semifinalist since Justine Henin (who was unranked at the time) in the 2010 Australian Open, and the first wildcard to do so at the French Open.
 Boisson was only the third woman in the Open Era to reach the semifinals of a major on her singles main-draw debut, after Monica Seles and Jennifer Capriati at the 1989 and 1990 French Opens, respectively.
-With her first-round win, Victoria Azarenka became the oldest woman to score a double bagel in a singles major main-draw match in the Open Era.
-She also became the first woman to achieve the feat in three different decades.
+Alexandra Eala became the first Filipina to compete in the main draw of a major.
+With her first-round win, Victoria Azarenka became the oldest woman, at old, to score a double bagel in a singles major main-draw match in the Open Era (Sorana Cîrstea would break Azarenka’s record by 117 days at the 2026 French Open).
+This was Azarenka’s second double bagel at the French Open, the first was in 2008 in the second round when she played Cîrstea.
+She was the first woman to achieve the feat in three different decades.

-Alexandra Eala became the first woman from the Philippines to qualify for the main draw of a major.

 This marked the final French Open appearance of former world No. 4 and two-time doubles champion Caroline Garcia.
 She lost in the first round to Bernarda Pera.